rujainemena/password-gen/README.md

 ## Description

-User will use this app to generate and original and secure password.
-The main objective is to grant User security as they utilize their generated password.
+User will utilize this app to generate and original and secure password.
+The main objective is to generate a random password using the User's elective characters.

 ## Table of Contents (Optional)